A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Learning a global value function through RL

 A reward like \cref{eq:sparsereward} benefits from a great deal of flexibility.
 Its minimal structure imposes no restrictions on the agent that affect \emph{how} it reaches its goal; rather, the agent only knows \emph{what} to achieve.
 However, the signal produced by such a reward is extremely sparse.
 Newly initialized policies are likely to accumulate a large cache of zeros.
 Moreover, two different but suboptimal policies can fail in very different ways and yet receive the same feedback.

 There are two paths forward: \begin{enumerate} \item \textbf{Use dense rewards.}\quad Rewards, for example, of the form

 provide a continuous signal to the agent that makes it easier to distinguish the utility of different actions.
-While the meaning of the weight terms is straightforward, they are nuisance parameters that can dramatically affect how an ``optimal'' policy looks; see \citet{forbes2015ModelPredictive} for a simple illustration. \item \textbf{Use hindsight.}\quad Learning through hindsight follows the simple premise that unsuccessful trials towards a task are informative \citep{andrychowicz2017HindsightExperience,eysenbach2020RewritingHistory}.
-Given an unsuccessful trajectory $\{ s_0, a_0, \ldots, s_T \}$ aimed at achieving some goal $g$, the sequence of rewards would be all zeros.
-However, one things is for certain: Had $s_T$ been the goal, then the policy would have been successful. \end{enumerate}
+While the meaning of the weight terms is straightforward, they are nuisance parameters that can dramatically affect how an ``optimal'' policy looks; see \citet{forbes2015ModelPredictive} for a simple illustration. \item \textbf{Use hindsight.}\quad Learning through hindsight follows the premise that all trials---even ``unsuccessful'' ones---are informative \citep{andrychowicz2017HindsightExperience,eysenbach2020RewritingHistory}.
+Given a trajectory $\{ s_0, a_0, r_0, \ldots, s_T \mid g \}$ deemed unsuccessful at achieving some goal $g$, the sequence of rewards would be all zeros.
+However, one thing is certain: Had $s_T$ been the goal, then the policy would have been successful. \end{enumerate}

 \citet{andrychowicz2017HindsightExperience} first proposed \ac{HER}, that is, the use of hindsight to learn goal-conditioned policies. \Ac{HER} is not \iac{RL} algorithm, but rather a type of replay buffer that any off-policy algorithm can sample from.
-For example, all the transition tuples in a goal-conditioned trajectory are kept:
+For example, all the transition tuples $( s_t, a_t, r_t, s_{t+1}, g )$ in a goal-conditioned trajectory are kept:

 Additionally, define $s_T$ to be a fictitious goal.\footnote{We use the terminal state for simplicity.
-One may also sample future states from the trajectory.} Then for each time step $i$ in a given trajectory, add the following tuple to replay memory:
+One may also sample future states from the trajectory.} Then for each time step $i$ in \cref{eq:HERbuffer}, add the corresponding relabeled transition tuple to replay memory:

-The resulting dataset contains both the original and hindsight-relabeled tuples, resulting in additional ``excitation'' to the goal axis in the policy and value networks.
+The resulting replay memory contains both the original and hindsight-relabeled tuples, namely data from the original reward function $r_g$ and the relabeling reward function $r_{s_T}$; both rewards take the same functional form, only differing based on their target goal value, $g$ or $s_T$.
+This results in additional ``excitation'' to the goal axis in the policy and value networks.
+Even though \cref{eq:sparsereward} is likely to be sparse in the early stages of training, \cref{eq:relabeled} is guaranteed to contain at least one successful observation, namely, $r_{s_T}(s_T, a_T)=1$ because $s_T$ serves as a goal state in the dataset.
 Over time, the agent learns a better correspondence between goals and actions, making it able to reliably reach the desired targets.